ibakshay/github-actions-ci/README.md

 First and foremost, you should have beta access in order to use the GitHub Actions.
 If you don't have beta access then you can sign up for the beta [here](https://github.com/features/actions).

 When you navitage to **Actions** tab in your repository, the GitHub will itself recommend the appropriate  Workflows for the project to help you get started.
 Since the project is written in Javascript, the GitHub is suggesting to setup CI for the node.js App and deploy in GitHub package Registry.

 <img width="1398" alt="Screen Shot 2019-08-18 at 19 40 58" src="https://user-images.githubusercontent.com/33329946/63228334-7d00e300-c1f1-11e9-9f70-db26e7c99675.png">

 You can either choose one of the recommended workflows or you can also setup a workflow yourself.
 All the GitHub Actions workflows uses a very neat `YAML` syntax and  should be always stored  in `.github/workflows`of the project root.

-Let's start building the workflow to setup the Continuous Integration(CI) for a Node.js App together 😊.
-You can however setup GitHub Actions CI for any language and is not language specific.
+Let's start building the workflow to setup the Continuous Integration(CI) for [CLA Assistant](https://github.com/ibakshay/cla-assistant) which is a Node.js App together 😊.
+You can however setup GitHub Actions CI/CD for any language and is not language specific.

  ```yaml
 name: Node CI